Use alerts to monitor your environment with the SolarWinds Platform

 To work with alerts, users need privileges to manage alerts, or to perform specific tasks, such as disabling actions, alerts, all actions, or allowing the account to clear or acknowledge alerts.
 See the section on alerts in Define what users can access and do.

-If you are using Hybrid Cloud Observability, you need Administrator rights to create SQL alerts and use SQL macros in the alert definition.
+Administrator rights are required to create SQL alerts and use SQL macros in the alert definition.

 Get started with alerts